farismismar/eesc7v86-fall22/README.md

 The additional file `PlottingUtils.py` is a class used to plot probability density functions (PDF) and cumulative distribution functions (CDF) for various configurations (joint, marginal) PDFs and CDFs, box plots, and PDFs/CDFs for mulitple variables on a single plot.

-The preprint updates will be uploaded here under the name `primer.pdf`
+The preprint updates will be uploaded to [arXiv](https://arxiv.org/pdf/2312.17713).

 ## Citation